-White House Quietly Removes Sexual Assault Report From Website
+Sexual Assault Report Drops From White House Site, Remains On Obama Archive (UPDATE)

-The Trump administration recently removed a 2014 report on sexual violence from the White House website.
+The Trump administration removed a 2014 report on sexual violence from the White House website.

 Alexandra Brodsky, a civil rights attorney and co-founder of anti-sexual violence organization KnowYourIX, noticed Wednesday morning that the “Rape And Sexual Assault: Renewed Call To Action” report had been taken down.
+The report can still be accessed on the Obama administration’s archived website.

 “I went looking for it because I’m working on briefing for a client who’s a survivor and was looking for some literature about the impact of sexual violence and that’s been a really helpful resource for that kind of research,” Brodsky told HuffPost.
 “But it was no longer on the White House website.
 It’s not anywhere on the White House website.”

+While it is commonplace for the White House website to be cleared of its digital content during transitions between presidential administrations, it is unclear whether this report was taken down during the administration turnover on Inauguration Day, which was Jan.
+20, or in the months since then.

-The report, which can still be found on KnowYourIX’s website, was created under the Obama administration by the 2014 White House Council on Women and Girls in partnership with then-Vice President Joe Biden.
+The report, which can also be found on KnowYourIX’s website, was created under the Obama administration by the 2014 White House Council on Women and Girls in partnership with then-Vice President Joe Biden.
 The findings of the report consist mainly of nonpartisan facts about sexual violence including sexual assault statistics and different ways the criminal justice system and college campuses can improve in combatting sexual and gender violence.

 Brodsky tweeted her discovery early Wednesday morning.

-Note: This article has been updated to reflect the standard processes of digital archiving that take place when a new administration comes into the White House.
-CORRECTION: This article previously suggested that the removal of the report from the White House site was in some way unusual.
-As the White House notes, such removals are not uncommon in the routine transition between administrations.